-HUM 1002 Excel Honors Summit (2 hours)

-HUM 4003 Special Studies in Humanities (3 hours)
+- HUM 1002 Excel Honors Summit (2 credit hours) See G S 1002 - HUM 4003 Special Studies in Humanities (3 credit hours)

-HUM 4173 Modern Latin America (3 hours)
+HUM 4173 Modern Latin America (3 credit hours)

 An upper-division survey of Modern Latin American History, this ISM uses a multidisciplinary approach to examine political, social, and cultural aspects of the 33 sovereign states that make up Latin America and the Caribbean region.
 This is an area which is important politically to the United States and which promises to be even more so in the 21st century.
 However, North American knowledge of the area tends to be characterized by ignorance and long-held prejudices.
 This course aims to remedy that state of affairs.